aymenhafeez/aymenhafeez/README.md

 ## Hi 👋

 I’m Aymen, a chemical engineer, recreational mathematician and (neo)vim nerd
-I like Python, linux and open source, and write code of varying degrees of quality
+I like Python, linux and open source
 I also like to write about maths and engineering related things on [my blog](https://aymenhafeez.github.io/)

 <!---